 But beyond short-term drivers like rezoning, Collins reminds investors to look at broader drivers of future growth, notably around good infrastructure, amenities, proximity to public transport nodes and urban development.

-He expects Scarborough and neighbouring suburbs to benefit from a master plan, which includes numerous public and private foreshore improvements and developments, with nearby suburbs like Innaloo and Karrinyup benefiting from upcoming major shopping centre upgrades.
+Scarborough and neighbouring suburbs to benefit from a master plan, which includes numerous public and private foreshore improvements and developments, with nearby suburbs like Innaloo and Karrinyup benefiting from upcoming major shopping centre upgrades.

 Then there’s the activity centre of Joondalup to the north where further high-density dwellings are being earmarked for recently rezoned areas around the shopping and transport hub or areas closer to the city, like Bassendean and Warwick that are undergoing rejuvenation.